 Yana Skakun

-There's a moment, fairly often in April, when the sky turns dark grey, the first drops begin to fall, and someone — usually a guest — looks anxious.
-As a wedding photographer, I feel the opposite.
-Rain is not a problem.
-Rain is a creative opportunity, and some of the most loved images from April weddings involve puddles, umbrellas, and that luminous quality of wet English countryside.
+There is a moment, fairly often in April, when the sky turns dark grey, the first drops begin to fall, and someone — usually a guest, sometimes the mother of the bride — looks genuinely anxious.
+As a wedding photographer, I feel almost the opposite.
+Rain is not a problem to be managed around; it is a creative opportunity, and some of the most loved images from the April weddings I have photographed involve puddles, umbrellas, and that particular luminous quality that wet English countryside has and dry countryside simply doesn't.

-April showers are part of the English spring — familiar, expected, and not actually as persistent as the reputation suggests.
-Most April days involve some mixture of sun and cloud, with showers that pass through relatively quickly.
-A shower that comes and goes in forty minutes is not a day ruined.
-It's a weather event that creates particular photographic conditions.
+April showers are part of the English spring — familiar, expected, and honestly not as persistent as their reputation suggests.
+Most April days involve some mixture of sun and cloud, with showers that pass through relatively quickly rather than settling in for the whole day.
+A shower that comes and goes in thirty or forty minutes is not a wedding day ruined; it is simply a weather event that creates a particular set of photographic conditions, some of which are genuinely more interesting than flat, unbroken sunshine.

-What matters is having a plan.
-Before every April wedding, I think through what we do if it rains during key moments, and make sure there are covered spaces identified — a beautiful doorway, a glass house or orangery, a covered terrace — where portraits can continue if needed.
-Then, when the rain passes, we step outside into a world that looks fresh and vivid and different from how it looked before.
+What actually matters is having a plan.
+Before every April wedding, I talk through with the couple what we do if rain arrives during key moments, and I make sure there are covered spaces identified in advance — a beautiful doorway, an orangery or glasshouse, a covered terrace — where portraits can continue without a break in momentum if needed.
+Then, when the rain passes, as it usually does within the hour, we step back outside into a world that looks freshly washed, vivid, and different from how it looked an hour before.

 Yana Skakun